jeffsp/SPOC/README.md

 In a SPOC file, each AOI is a 'sample'.
 Point records are not samples.

+The file format intentionally does not contain a central index or metadata file.
+This gives the shard creator to have the flexibility to divide the shard in any way they choose.
+Applications at a higher level can for example, arrange the shards in 3D Z-ordering or octrees.
+The SPOC repository contains applications that perform both Z-ordering and octree ordering of points across multiple shards.

+SPOC shards typically are limited in size to 1GB.

 # Conventions

 ## Required point record fields